 We sailed a bit today.
 Just after we left Knight Inlet and headed out into the Queen Charlotte Sound.
 It was great.
 But then we ended up beating against some current so down the sails came again.
 We're whooped pretty well today.
 When we were waiting for a favorable tide from Village Island, I said, "Let's take the dinghy all around the island."
 Well we had this nice protected area to start after we left the remains of the Native Village - I can't believe how overgrown it is!!!
 OK, nice protected area, then the tide changed and we were going up stream.
 THEN we finally get to the end of that and now we have horrendous winds & current making huge waves.
 I was VERY glad to get back to our big boat.
 I asked Carl when I have big ideas like that, squelch them please!
 BUT we did circumnavigate Village Island.
 We saw nothing more than rocks and trees just like every where else.
 Oh, a couple of eagles - just like everywhere else!

 I think we may pop around on our bikes here tomnorrow.
 It's a pretty neat place.
 OK, nite nite

 Sunday July 19, 2009

 Tomorrow - well, who knows.
 BUT we are heading back.
-We want to see Evan & perhaps our friends in Sidney before getting back to Lopez.
+We want to see Evan and perhaps our friends in Sidney before getting back to Lopez.
 So here we go.